RAVI8054/comment-box/readme.md

    - I making this project with help of HTML, CSS and javascript.
 This project has not inculded any Tech Stack, Database, APIs.

  - WHAT features, technical things you had implemented ?
-   - I implemented only html, css and javascript feature.
-Its included samantic tags for better understanding of others and.
+   - I implemented only html, css and javascript feature.Its included samantic tags for better understanding of others and.
 And in css part i used id selector for styling.